CCP | New Applicants

 NOTE: Processing times may vary.
 For PRIORITY ADMISSION, all required admission documents must be submitted to the Cincinnati State Office of Admission at least one month prior to the start of the semester when you wish to register for classes.
 Students who do not submit the required admission documents at least one month prior to the start of the semester are not guaranteed to be admitted to the CCP program in time to register for classes.

 The high school transcripts and placement scores (ACT, SAT, Accuplacer, etc.) can be submitted to the Office of Admission:

 Cincinnati State Technical & Community College

 Cincinnati, OH 45223

-If you have not taken a placement test (ACT, SAT or Accuplacer), you will be required to do so to be eligible to participate/register for courses.
+If you have not taken a placement test (ACT, SAT or Accuplacer), you may be required to do so to be eligible to participate/register for courses.
 Make arrangements to take the Accuplacer test prior to attending an Orientation session.

-- Students must first submit the online CCP application to be eligible to take the Accuplacer test.
+- Students must first submit the online CCP Application to be eligible to take the Accuplacer test.

 - Students testing at Cincinnati State (Clifton or Middletown Campuses) are required to bring a photo ID with them to be eligible to take the placement test.